Crunchy and tangy this homemade German sauerkraut recipe is easy to make in small batches on your kitchen counter!

 Finally, the whole jar needs to be covered so that we don’t get any unwelcome visitors in our sauerkraut.
 This can be done with a clean towel, cheesecloth, or (our favorite method) a coffee filter.

-How Long Does It Take To Make Sauerkraut?
+How Long Does It Take To Make Our Homemade Sauerkraut Recipe?

 Yield: 2 c sauerkraut